upstash/docs2vector/readme.md

 # GitHub Docs Vectorizer

-A Node.js tool to process Markdown files from GitHub repositories, generate embeddings, and store them in Upstash Vector database.
-Perfect for building document search systems, AI-driven documentation assistants, or knowledge bases.
+This tool processes Markdown files of you GitHub documentation repo, and insert them into Upstash Vector database.
+So you can build document search systems, AI-driven documentation assistants, or knowledge bases.

 ## Features
 - Recursively find all Markdown (`.md`) and MDX (`.mdx`) files in any GitHub repository
-- Chunk documents using LangChain's RecursiveCharacterTextSplitter for better text segmentation
+- Chunk documents using LangChain's RecursiveCharacterTextSplitter
 - Supports both OpenAI and Upstash embeddings
-- Stores document chunks and metadata in Upstash Vector for enhanced retrieval
+- Stores document chunks and metadata in Upstash Vector for semantic retrieval

 ## Prerequisites
 - Node.js (v16 or higher)
-- NPM or Yarn for package management
 - GitHub personal access token (required for repository access)
 - Upstash Vector database account (to store vectors)
 - OpenAI API key (optional, for generating embeddings)